ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 environment management system.
 In order to accomplish most tasks at IHME, you will need to install it.

+For your local computer, you can use this link to install Miniconda.
+We recommend installing Miniconda3 in 64 bit.

 Link to download `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_

+On the cluster, you can use the central comp version of conda.
+This is simplest and recommended.
+To do this, log into the cluster and then enter the code :code:`/ihme/code/central_comp/miniconda/bin/conda init`.
+This adds information on how to access conda to your bashrc file.
+You will need to restart the terminal for the changes to take effect.

+There are other ways to install conda, but the above is simplest.

 .. _cluster_access: